 This is where retargeting can help.
 It just ties up the loose ends of an online strategy and helps the customers move deeper into the sales funnel towards successful conversion.
 Facebook is a platform that is brimming with customers.
 It is that one spot where the whole world is logged in, at some point in time or another.

 Cashing in on this sea of customers will definitely fetch your business a lot of revenue.
-If not anything, you will end up generating leads which will come in handy in the long run.
+If not anything, you will end up generating leads that will come in handy in the long run.
 All you got to actually get down to doing is just offer what they like.

 But for that to happen, you have to cater to a whole different spectrum of consumers.
 Only then you can get some interesting bids to go for.
 You have to retarget accordingly, in order to actually benefit from your retargeting tactics.